Bayesian Double Descent: Applications

 This allows for adaptive learning of basis functions while maintaining the Bayesian model selection framework.
 The marginal likelihood can still be computed (approximately) to select the optimal number of basis functions $M$, potentially exhibiting the double descent phenomenon as $M$ varies.

-\paragraph{Computational Considerations} The neural network extension introduces additional computational challenges: \begin{itemize} \item The orthogonality constraint must be maintained during training, which can be achieved through projection methods or penalty terms. \item The marginal likelihood computation becomes more complex due to the nonlinear dependence on the neural network parameters $\mathbf{w}$. \item Variational inference or sampling methods may be required for posterior computation. \end{itemize}
+\paragraph{Computational Considerations} Extending the Bayesian framework to neural network basis functions introduces several computational challenges.
+Maintaining orthogonality among the learned basis functions during training requires additional mechanisms, such as projection methods or the inclusion of penalty terms in the loss function.
+Furthermore, the computation of the marginal likelihood becomes substantially more complex, owing to the nonlinear dependence on the neural network parameters $\mathbf{w}$.
+As a result, standard analytical approaches are often infeasible, and approximate inference techniques—such as variational inference or Markov chain Monte Carlo sampling—may be necessary to perform posterior computations in this setting.